 During the crossing between Sorong and Kri, a school of dolphins crosses our path, like a happy omen.
 When the familiar Kri triangle begins to sharpen on the horizon, I can't take it anymore!

 I'm going to find the island I've been dreaming of for so long months.
 I will see again the pontoon of Sorido Bay Resort and its incredible blue hole in the middle of the coral.
 And above all, this fabulous, extraordinary, unique profusion of life underwater.
 Raja Ampat, finally!

-A brief historical-political reminder: the western half of the island of New Guinea, formerly colonized by the Dutch, was annexed by Indonesia in the 1960s.
-The Indonesians behaved like invaders and the army committed massacres.
+A brief historical-political reminder: the western half of the huge island of New Guinea, once colonized by the Dutch, was annexed by Indonesia in the 1960s (the eastern half became the independent state of Papua New Guinea).
+At the time, the Indonesian army committed massacres.
 Nowadays, a Papuan separatist movement continues to take action and the Indonesian authorities do not hesitate to brutally repress any demonstration, even peaceful ones.
-Riots broke out in August 2019 in West Papua, in Manokwari, Sorong and Fakfak, in particular, after the arrest in Java of pro-independence Papuan students, against a background of racist tensions: the Indonesian government then cut the internet in Papua and sent a thousand soldiers as reinforcement ...
-In 2017, almost twenty years later the Biak massacre (1998), the Indonesian military and police have carried out mass arrests in Nabire and Sentani, whilea petition for West Papua tried to make the voice of Papuans heard on the international scene that same year.
-I close the parenthesis, but when you travel there as a tourist, you have to be aware that the region is unstable and not quite a "paradise" for everyone...
+Riots broke out in August 2019. in West Papua (in Manokwari, Sorong and Fakfak, among others) after the arrest of Papuan independence students in Java, against a backdrop of racist tensions: the government has then cut the internet in Papua and sent a thousand soldiers In 2017, almost twenty years after the Biak massacre (1998), the Indonesian military and police have carried out mass arrests in Nabire and Sentani, whilea petition for West Papua was trying in the same year to make the voice of Papuans heard on the international stage.
+I'm closing this parenthesis, but when you go there as a tourist, you have to be aware that the region is unstable and not quite a "paradise" for everyone...